lanl/HARD/doc/sphinx/hard/afld.rst

 Overview of Variables
 =====================

-Three new user-input variables have been implemented as part of AFLD:
+Three user-input variables have been implemented as part of AFLD:

 1. :code:`limiter_id`: Integer varying from 0 to 4.
 Corresponds to the limiter relation to be used.
+The default is 1.
 2. :code:`closure_id`: Integer varying from 0 to 4.
 Corresponds to the closure relation to be used.
-3. :code:`adaptive_check`: bool-type (:code:`True` or :code:`False`).

-   - If :code:`True`, the AFLD routine is used and values defined in :code:`limiter_id` and :code:`closure_id` are read.
-   - If :code:`False`, the FLD routine (pre-2025 CDSS) is used.
+The default is 3.

 Besides this, the **Eddington Factor** field was implemented to store the values returned by invoking the relation specified in :code:`closure_id`.